webp-sh/webp_server_go/README.md

 ## Custom config

-If you'd like to use a customized `config.json`, you can follow the steps in [Configuration](https://docs.webp.sh/usage/configuration/) to genereate one, and mount it into the container's `/etc/config.json`, example `docker-compose.yml` as follows:
+If you'd like to use a customized `config.json`, you can follow the steps in [Configuration | WebP Server Documentation](https://docs.webp.sh/usage/configuration/) to genereate one, and mount it into the container's `/etc/config.json`, example `docker-compose.yml` as follows:

 ```yml
 version: '3'